How to Fix iPhone Restore And Update Errors?

 9. Clean the registry on your PC

-You can clean your PC’s registry with the help of a registry cleaning software, such as CCleaner, Wise Registry Cleaner, etc.
+Outdated or incorrect Windows registry entries can cause application errors.
+You can clean your PC's registry using a dedicated registry cleaning software, such as CCleaner, Wise Registry Cleaner, etc.

 Method to restore iPhone bypassing Restore Errors